aswinpradeep/simplified_vakyansh/README.md

 # simplified_vakyansh

-Simplified code based on Vakyansh project for converting indic speech to text
+Minimized code based on Vakyansh project for converting indic speech to text.